 Scott grew up in both New Jersey and Michigan.
 After seeing a program on the National Outdoor Leadership School with his father in 1970, he developed a liking for mountains.

-Inspired by the movie, he traveled to Wyoming’s Wind River Range that summer and formed an unbreakable link with the mountains.
+Inspired by the movie, he travelled to Wyoming’s Wind River Range that summer and formed an unbreakable link with the mountains.
 Fischer dedicated the remainder of his life to peak-climbing.

 Mountain Madness